Outward & Onward

 Merck Forest and Farmland Center is a non-profit educational organization that teaches and demonstrates the benefits of sustainable agriculture and forest management on its 3,200 acre property.
 Merck Forest and Farmland Center offers a variety of recreational opportunities, including rustic backcountry camping, and over 30 miles of forest trails for hiking, horseback riding, snowshoeing, and cross-country skiing.
 MFFC regularly hosts events to engage adults, children and families alike to get outside and enjoy the activities on a natural and working landscape.

-Stratton is located about an hour away from Dorset and in winter offers some of the best skiing and riding in Vermont, with 97 trails, 600+ acres of terrain, and a bustling slope-side village.
+Stratton Mountain Resort is located about an hour away from Dorset and offers some of the best skiing and riding in Vermont, with 97 trails, 600+ acres of terrain, and a bustling slope-side village.
 Stratton provides a full slate of activities for the whole family, including snowshoe hikes, ice skating, and Fat Bike rentals in the winter months and yoga, mountain biking, kayaking, and more in the summer.